hhphu/InfoSec/Notes/Bug Bounty/csrf.md

 csrf=RhV7yQDO0xcq9gLEah2WVbmuFqyOq7tY&email=wiener@normal-user.com
 ```

+1. Check if the `csrfKey` is tied to `csrf`
-1. Log in as an attacker and acquire the csrfKey
+   - Log in as `wiener:peter` and acquire the user's `csrfKey` and `csrf` values
+   - Capture the request trying to change the user's email.
+Modify the csrf token so it becomes invalid -> If the application accepts the request, we can conclude the csrfKey and csrf are not tied together.
+Otherwise, continue to the next step.
+   - Log in as `carlos:montoya` and capture the user's csrf.
+Replace wiener's csrf token with carlos' -> If the application accepst the request, we can conclud the csrfKey and csrf are not tied together.
+Otherwise, continue to the next step.
+   - Log in as `wiener:peter` and replace wiener's csrfKey and csrf tokens with carlos'-> If the application accepts the request, we can conclue the csrf and csrfKey are tied together but the pair doesn't tie to the user-session cookie
-2. Log in the victim and set the victim's csrfKey value to the attackers
+3. Log in the victim and set the victim's csrfKey value to the attackers
-3. Deliver the payload
+4. Deliver the payload

 ```bash
 <html>